 All ages!
 We recently went with a group of four adults and ten children (ages 2 to 8).

 Sure.
-If your little one is three or younger, you may want to bring a stroller or wear a baby carrier.
+If your little one is three or younger, you may want to bring a stroller or wear a baby carrier (the latter option would be preferable).
 Most of the hike is paved or dirt roads (our umbrella stroller fared relatively well).

 Pets are not allowed in Sabino Canyon.